Bill Ackman rejigs Universal deal after regulators probe SPAC plan - Up News Info

 “Our counterparty was not left at the altar,” Ackman added.

-The overhaul is a blow to the biggest ever SPAC, after PSTH raised $4 billion in an initial public offering (IPO) last summer.
-It said it now had 18 months to find another target, or it has to return funds to its investors.
+The overhaul is a blow to the biggest-ever SPAC, after PSTH raised $4 billion in an initial public offering last summer.
+It said it now had 18 months to find another target, or it must return funds to its investors.

+Ackman was optimistic he would find a new target, noting that many of the companies with which he had preliminary conversations a year ago might now be more ready to consider the next step.

 Amid the SPAC deal frenzy, the SEC has begun to probe several aspects of the vehicles, including the way they are marketed and project growth forecasts, and potential conflicts of interest among their advisers.